daviferreira/react-viewport-slider/README.md

-# React Component Boilerplate
+# React Component Starter Kit

-This is supposed to be a simple boilerplate for creating Open Source React Components.
+This is supposed to be a simple starter-kit for creating Open Source React Components.
 It should include/support:

 * a nice README